rpionke/hotday2019_contperf_openshift/README.md

 The instructor should have given you a bastian host name and a pem file.
 The bastian host is a Linux machine on EC2 which means the default user is ec2-user.
 Here are some examples to connect

 **Using SSH:**

     ```
     $ ssh -i pemfile.pem ec2-user@bastian.studentXY.ocpworkshop.dtinnovationlabs.net
     ```

 **Using WSU (Windows Subsystem for Linux)**
 In your Windows Console type: wsl
 Now you have a full Linux bash.
-Navigate to the directory where you have stored the .pem file and execute this
+Navigate to the directory where you have stored the .pem file and execute this:

     ```
     $ ssh -i pemfile.pem ec2-user@bastian.studentXY.ocpworkshop.dtinnovationlabs.net
     ```